google/yggdrasil-decision-forests/documentation/public/docs/py_api/index.md

     Load a TensorFlow Decision Forests model from disk.
 -   [from_sklearn](utilities.md#ydf.from_sklearn): Convert a scikit-learn model
     into a YDF model.
+-   [NodeFormat](utilities.md#ydf.NodeFormat): Format used to serialize the tree nodes.

 ## Custom Loss